 Schizotypal personality disorder

-Schizotypal personality disorder typically begins in early adulthood and is likely to endure, though symptoms may improve with age.
+Schizotypal personality disorder typically is diagnosed in early adulthood and likely to endure, though symptoms may improve with age.
 Medications and therapy also may help.

-In adolescence, signs of a schizotypal personality may begin as an increased interest in solitary activities or a high level of social anxiety.
-The child may be an underperformer in school or appear socially out-of-step with peers, and as a result often becomes the subject of bullying or teasing.
+Signs of schizotypal personality disorder, such as increased interest in solitary activities or a high level of social anxiety, may be seen in the teen years.
+The child may be an underperformer in school or appear socially out of step with peers, and as a result often becomes the subject of bullying or teasing.

 When to see a doctor